SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 13 August 2024 - Fix - Catalog - Deploy issues coordination name [ID_40470]

-When opening the deploy issues pop-up window.
-A user will now correctly see the name of the DMS which has an issue.
-Instead of a fixed text.
+When you opened the deployment issues pop-up window, this did not correctly display the name of the DMS with the issue.
+Now the DMS name will be shown correctly.

 #### 9 August 2024 - Enhancement - Admin - New options to restrict remote access to web apps and/or user-defined APIs based on IP address [ID_40460]